andreyorst/fennel-proto-repl-protocol/README.md

 This library requires Fennel version 1.3.1+.
 Sending and receiving messages is done by wrapping the `___repl___.readChunk` and `___repl___.onValues` functions, and thus should work for custom REPLs (like the one in the [min-love2d-fennel][2]).

+Up until the 1.0.0 version everything is a subject to change.

 ## Usage overview

 The communication is based on structured messages - the client sends Fennel-formatted tables and receives messages in a specified format.